luapower/luapower.github.io/problem-solution.md

 ## MODULAR

-Each Lua module has its own life and death, its own repo, commit history, issues and forks and pull requests.
+Each Lua module has its own life and death, its own repository, commit history, version history (git tags), issues and forks and pull requests.

+Additionally, luapower modules from different people can be put together to build an entire app by just copying directories over each other, or by cloning repositories.

 ## ON GITHUB